conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 Remember also that the market is not standing still.
 Others will have seen the opportunity and will be building similar products.

-Microsoft themselves might decide to plug the gap in Excel.
+Microsoft itself might decide to plug the gap in Excel.

-In other words, the opportunity shrinks by the day and you need to continuously be thinking of adding value to convince users to upgrade.
+In other words, the opportunity shrinks by the day, and you need to continuously be thinking of adding value to convince users to upgrade.

 This is drummed in as the newest figures of version 5 and 6 come in: